Hooch0/FPS/README.md

 A FPS project with the goal of a easy to use recoil system with a bullet pattern editor.

 # Recoil System
-The recoil system is similar to Rainbow Six: Siege's current recoil system.
+This system is designed with competive FPS in mind.
 This system major benefit is not constraining the user to a max recoil amount but instead using the pre defined mouse looking constraints as the max the recoil can reach.

 # Recoil Pattern
 The recoil pattern currently is added to each weapon individually but will later support breaking up patters into scriptable object assets for easy switching between weapons and maintaining a sense of familiarity between weapons recoil patterns.